INTERSECT-training/packaging/_episodes/03-other-files.md

 Common permissive licenses include the [MIT License](https://choosealicense.com/licenses/mit/) and [BSD 3-Clause License](https://choosealicense.com/licenses/bsd-3-clause/).
 The [GNU General Public License v3.0 (or GNU GPLv3) License](https://choosealicense.com/licenses/gpl-3.0/) is a common copyleft license.

-Most research software uses permissive licenses like the MIT or BSD 3-clause license.
+Most research software uses permissive licenses like the [MIT License](https://choosealicense.com/licenses/mit/), [BSD 3-Clause License](https://choosealicense.com/licenses/bsd-3-clause/), or the [Apache License 2.0](https://choosealicense.com/licenses/apache-2.0/).
 For an easy choice, we recommend using the **BSD 3-Clause License**, which includes a specific clause preventing the names of creators/contributors from being used to endorse or promote derivatives, without permission.
 However, you should choose the specific license that best fits your needs.
+In addition, when working on a project with others or as part of a larger effort, you should check if your collaborators have already determined an appropriate license; for example, on work funded by a grant, a particular license may be mandated by the proposal/agreement.

 Create a `LICENSE.txt` file using